 The course readings can be found in the textbook Give Me Liberty!
-(Eric Foner) and in an accompanying collection of primary sources in Voices of Freedom (Eric Foner).
+(Eric Foner), 6th edition, and an accompanying collection of primary sources in Voices of Freedom (Eric Foner), 5th edition.

 III.
 Learning Outcomes

 By the end of the course, you will be able to: